Fresno License Suspension Attorney

 If you’ve been arrested for a DUI, your driver’s license will automatically be revoked and you will be issued a temporary license that is good for 30 days.
 If you don’t take immediate action, your license will be suspended at the end of the 30-day period.
 It is critical to begin your DUI defense quickly to avoid losing your driving privileges.
-Our Fresno DUI lawyer is prepared to help you protect your driver’s license.
+Our Fresno license suspension lawyer is prepared to help you protect your driver’s license.

+Facing a suspended license?
 Contact our offices to find out how The Law Office of Brian C. Andritch can help you!

 Your DMV hearing is different from your criminal trial.
 Since the DMV is taking action against you by suspending your license, you must have an opportunity to be heard, according to due legal process.
 Your DMV hearing allows you to exercise your right to a hearing.
 This hearing will only discuss your driving privileges and the circumstances of your arrest.
 It is not a criminal trial, and any criminal aspects of your trial will not be heard.
 At your DMV hearing, you can expect to discuss: